kinvoapp/kinvo-front-end-test/web-aplication/README.md

 Install the NPM and NODE.JS.

-In linux terminal type  "sudo su apt-get update install npm", after install will type in your terminal "node -v" and "npm -v".
+In linux terminal type  "sudo su apt-get install npm", after install will type in your terminal "node -v" and "npm -v".
 If you see one answer of version, then go to next stape.